 Remember the unreliable Rush command in the honey tree game?
 This game is all about the Rush command.
 Don’t even try to play it without.
-Nominally, the aim of the game is to run underneath Tigger and catch him before he lands on a carrot (and he will always land on a carrot), but the game demands such precision and speed that it’s almost not worth the effort to play without Rush’s dubious “help.”
-Not that the Rush command makes things much easier, it just makes things playable.
+Nominally, the aim of the game is to run underneath Tigger and catch him as he tries to squash the carrots, but the game demands such precision and speed that it’s almost not worth the effort to play without Rush’s dubious “help.”
+Not that the Rush command makes things easy, it just makes things playable.
 For starters, using Rush causes Sora to dart towards Tigger’s target carrot, but you’ll often have to get Sora into the centre of the bulls-eye yourself.
 That’s fair, I’m sure we all want some skill to be involved, but you have to learn where the game’s auto-help stops and your skill begins.
 More troublesome is the fact that for some reason you can only use Rush if you’re already near a healthy carrot in the first place.
 They can each take two bounces before they break and become useless to both Rush and to your score!

 Scoring in this game is unusual as well.
 You need at least one surviving carrot to progress in the plot (I believe) while you need 150 points to earn this game’s credit toward Cheer.
 Your score is based on the number of times you catch Tigger, multiplied by the number of surviving carrots.
 That multiplication is the key.
 If you beat the Cheer score, it’s because you won big.
 If you don’t beat it, it’s because you lost hard.
 There isn’t much of a middle ground.
 Sora gets the carrot juice to Pooh and everything wraps up early, without any marching band songs or anything!